saisoma123/Poy/README.md

 # Poy
-Poy is a Joy interpreter written in Python
+Poy is a Joy parser and interpreter written in Python, that is based on the Scheme interpreter written by Peter Norvig